Post

 ---

-However, when translating posts, while the title and description tags should be translated into multiple languages, for URL consistency, it’s better for maintenance to leave category and tag names in English without translation.
-Therefore, I gave the following instruction to not translate tags other than ‘title’ and ‘description’.
-Since Claude would already know about YAML front matter from its training, this level of explanation is usually sufficient.
+However, when translating a post, the title and description tags should be translated, but for consistency in post URLs, it’s better for maintenance to leave the category and tag names untranslated in English.
+Therefore, I gave the following instruction to prevent the translation of tags other than ‘title’ and ‘description’.
+Since the model would have already learned about YAML front matter, this level of explanation is usually sufficient.

 1